 This classic cheesecake recipe has everything you want in a cheesecake.
 It’s smooth, silky, delicious, and a total hit!

 My sister-in-law, Beth, is responsible for this amazing cheesecake.
 There are so many renditions of cheesecakes out there, but everyone needs to have a classic recipe up their sleeve.
-It is your standard New York style cheesecake with the yummiest graham cracker crust.
+It is your standard creamy and rich cheesecake with the yummiest sugar cookie crust.

 I know that some of you might be intimidated by cheesecake.
 Sure, it takes a little bit of effort-but it isn’t difficult to create.
 The steps are really simple to follow.

-You will start by making the simple graham cracker crust, press it into a springform pan and then bake.
-Then, you’ll make the filling and finish with baking your cheesecake in a water bath for optimal results.
+You will start by making the sugar cookie crust, it's not hard and it makes this cheesecake AMAZING.
+Then, you’ll make the filling and finish with baking your cheesecake in the oven NO water bath needed!

 I think everyone should bake a cheesecake at least once in their lives!
 It is fun to make and your friends and family will be so impressed by your skills.